jhucsf/fall2022/assign/assign04.md

 processes that your program will attempt to spawn with the given parameters before running the command.
 You should never try spawning more than a hundred processes at your highest limits on a shared system.

-TODO: explain how to run experiments, collect timing data.

 You can collect timing info for a given command be prefixing it with the time command: